pinkpong111/instability-dynamics-multi-agent/README.md

 This asymmetry has a critical design implication: **preventing misaligned vectors from forming in the first place (through proper degradation before absorption) is fundamentally cheaper than dissolving them after they have been integrated.** This is the economic basis for the preventive design principle articulated throughout this framework.

-The asymmetry also explains why the contamination problem (Section 2.4) is so severe: once a contaminated vector becomes load-bearing in the accumulation structure, distracting it requires not just overcoming the vector's own gradient but also reconstructing everything built on top of it.
+The asymmetry also explains why the contamination problem (Section 2.4) is so severe: once a contaminated vector becomes load-bearing in the accumulation structure, distracting it requires not just overcoming the vector's own restoring force but also reconstructing everything built on top of it.

 ### 7.2 Switching Trigger